-- Preventing children from easily accessing their inhalers and medication and administering their medication when and where necessary. - Assuming that pupils with the same condition require the same treatment. - Ignoring the views of the pupil and/or their parents or ignoring medical evidence or opinion. - Sending pupils with medical conditions home frequently or preventing them from taking part in activities at school - Sending the pupil to the medical room or school office alone or with an unsuitable escort if they become ill (unless specified in IHP). - Penalizing children for their attendance record if their absences are related to their medical condition that is recognized under this policy. - Preventing children from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively - Preventing children from participating, or create unnecessary barriers to children participating in any aspect of school life, including school trips (such as requiring parents to accompany the child)
+- Preventing children from easily accessing their inhalers and medication and administering their medication when and where necessary. - Assuming that pupils with the same condition require the same treatment. - Ignoring the views of the pupil and/or their parents or ignoring medical evidence or opinion. - Sending pupils with medical conditions home frequently or preventing them from taking part in activities at school - Sending the pupil to the medical room or school office alone or with an unsuitable escort if they become ill (unless specified in IHP). - Penalizing children for their attendance record if their absences are related to their medical condition that is recognized under this policy. - Preventing children from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively - If it require parents to attend school to administer medication or provide medical support to their child, including toileting issues (no parent should have to give up working because the school is failing to support their child's medical needs) - Preventing children from participating, or create unnecessary barriers to children participating in any aspect of school life, including school trips (such as requiring parents to accompany the child) Making parents feel obliged or forcing parents to attend school to administer medication or provide medical support, including toilet issues.